53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 Option 1:
 - Go to 'Command Palette', type 'zukan'
-- Select 'Zukan Icon Theme: Install Syntax'.
-It takes a few seconds to build the list with all syntaxes installed minus icons syntaxes.
+- Select 'Zukan Icon Theme: Install Syntax'
-- Click all to rebuild all icons syntaxes files.
+- Click all to rebuild all icons syntaxes files

 Option 2:
 - Go to 'Settings > Package Settings > Zukan Icon Theme'
 - Click on 'Rebuild files'.
 This will rebuild all files, not only icons syntaxes.
-It is similar to first install or upgrade package.
+It is similar to first install or upgrade package

 Also, there are actions where icons syntaxes are rebuilt:
 - Package upgrade